6 key Medicare questions

 Medicare Part A coverage was first introduced in 1965 to help seniors manage the high cost of hospital care.
-After you pay an annual deductible, this insurance kicks in to pay for hospital stays, certain treatments and procedures performed in the hospital, care at a skilled nursing facility, and hospice care.
+Part A covers hospital visits, certain hospital treatments and procedures, skilled nursing facility care, and hospice care.

 Part B: Medical insurance

-Medicare Part B was designed to pay for many of the health care costs not covered by Part A, including doctor visits and services, outpatient hospital care, physical and speech therapy, lab tests, blood transfusions, medical equipment and supplies, and ambulance services.
-There is a standard monthly premium that each individual pays, and it increases for higher income households.
+Medicare Part B covers certain health care costs not covered by Part A, such as doctor visits and services, outpatient hospital care, physical and speech therapy, lab tests, blood transfusions, medical equipment and supplies, and ambulance services.

-Tip: You can find out which insurance companies sell Medigap policies in your area at Compare Medigap Policies.
+Tip: You can find out which insurance companies sell Medigap policies in your area at Medigap Policy Search

 Part D: Prescription drug coverage